bagder/uncurled/project.md

 end when they decide to just stop participating in that project.

 ## Over time, you will spend most time on maintenance and support

+When starting an Open Source project there is a lot of code to write and to polish.
+Maybe even to rewrite.
+Lots of features to add.

+Over time, software projects tend to mature and the speed and frequency of which you add features slow down and more time is spent on fixing bugs.
+Architectural questions become harder and you get more technical dept that locks you into sticking to certain ways.
+Or at least they make new features require a larger effort than they did early on in the project.

 I do most of my work in the curl project answering email, trying to reproduce and understand people's bug reports, clarifying documentation or blogging